pquant/findMyGits/README.md

 # findMyGits
-Small program to list all local git repos (Work in progress - please don't use)
 ---
-TODO : embarassingly parallel so have option to use available cores
+A small python program for the bash terminal to list all local git repos.
+Outputs bare repos first, then working repos with corresponding remotes and status.
+Missing remotes and modified status appear in red
+---
+Tested on: Ubuntu 16.04 (Xenial)
+# Install
+* git clone, then add the location of the the findmygits bash script to your PATH on Linux.
+Not yet tested on Windows 10